Generic Drugs

 Address authorized generics

 The Kyorin Group has achieved a certain degree of market recognition for selling both original drugs and authorized generics that meet the diverse needs of medical practitioners and patients.
+We also believe that handling authorized generics will lead to the maximization of product value.

 We currently sell Montelukast Tablets “KM” (our authorized generic version of Kipres), Mometasone Nasal 50μg “KYORIN” (our authorized generic version of Nasonex), and Imidafenacin Tablets “KYORIN” OD tablets 0.1mg (our authorized generic version of Uritos).
 All three products have gained a share of 50% or higher in their respective generic markets.